Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Acknowledgement

 \section{Acknowledgement}

-We would like to express our gratitude to Gian-Michele Graf and to Lee Smolin for the challenging discussion leading to various important corrections of the first versions of this paper.
+I would like to express my gratitude to Martin Hairer, J\"urg Fr\"ohlich, Massimiliano Gubinelli, Jean-Pierre Magnot, John LaChapelle, Edward Witten, Gian-Michele Graf and to Lee Smolin for the challenging discussion leading to various important corrections of previous versions of this paper.
+The possibly remaining mistakes are all mine.